 - Recognizing that residual renal function preservation matters and avoiding tunneled CVCs is critical to a patient’s survival

-Establishing a home-first approach requires a shift from a one-option-cures-all mentality toward dialysis (i.e., in-center hemodialysis) to a more-personalized ESRD approach built on dialysis education and informed modality choice.
+Encouraging home as the initial site of care for clinically appropriate patients requires a shift from a one-option-cures-all mentality toward dialysis (i.e., in-center hemodialysis) to a more-personalized ESRD approach built on dialysis education and informed modality choice.
 Just as physicians change treatment regimens to achieve the best disease management outcomes for patients with diabetes, hypertension, congestive heart failure or asthma, they should pursue this same strategy for ESRD patients.
 The main steps to consider in developing a more patient-centric approach for a medical practice include:

 - Constructing the list of treatment options to be considered by the patient

 - Deciding on the one current treatment that aligns best with the patient’s current clinical status

 - Deciding ahead of time with the patient which clinical quality markers would result in a transition to an alternate option